Irish FC

-The Irish Football Club, commonly referred to as Irish FC, was a football team based in Barcelona, Spain, which existed from 1901 until its dissolution in the autumn of 1903.
+The Irish Football Club, commonly referred to as Irish FC, was a football team based in Barcelona, Catalonia, Spain, which existed from 1901 until its dissolution in the autumn of 1903.

 Great figures emerged from Irish FC, such as Carles Comamala, Juli Marial, Romà Forns, and Joaquim Escardó.

 History

 Origins

 Irish Football Club was founded on 27 October 1901, from the merger of Espanyol Infantil (Español FC) and Club Catalunya (Catalonia FC).
 The club's board of directors was subsequently elected, with Carles Renter as the first president, Rogelio Serra as vice-president, Joaquin García as Secretary, Andrés Camps as treasurer, Juan Gost as Account Auditor ("Revisor de Cuentas"), and Joaquín Escardó as Head of Materials.
 Renter was later replaced by Juli Marial, who played as a goalkeeper from the club's foundation in 1901 until its dissolution in 1903.
 Carles Comamala was also a founding member, while Forns only joined later in 1902, at the age of 17.

 In the chronicle of a match between Irish FC and Club Español on 20 March 1902, the sports journalist Alberto Serra stated in La Vanguardia that "the "Iris" wore its new and attractive white and scarlet uniform".
 The club wore a shirt half white and half red with white trousers.
 The club played its matches at the Nuevo Velódromo de Barcelona on Carrer Aragó, which they had to share with Hispania AC for the first few months until January 1902, when Hispania moved to Camp del Carrer Muntaner.